 INDICATIVE ITINERARY *

-is organised along a road that climbs towards the church and then up to the Graveron lookout, from where the view over Sancerre is magnificent.
+Day 2 (morning riding only): After breakfast and the distribution of horses, we set off along thepaths of the Sancerre vineyards to Chavignol, where we have apicnic.
+The village of Chavignol is actually a hamlet of Sancerre.
+Setin a basin in the middle of the vineyards, this winegrowers' village is organised along a road that climbs towards the church and then up to the Graveron lookout, from where the view over Sancerre is magnificent.
 This hamlet is the origin of the crottin de Chavignol (goat cheese).
 At the end of the 19th century, when the phylloxera epidemic devastated the vines, a large proportion of the land was recycled for goat rearing in the Sancerre region.
 The afternoon is free for you to discover Sancerre.
-Sancerre is a charming old medieval town where you can enjoy strolling through the
+Sancerre is a charming old medieval town where you can enjoy strolling through the picturesque streets with their ancient names: rue des Pressoirs, place du Puits-du-Marché and rue des Trois- Piliers.
+Through the cobbled streets, the Tour des Fiefs, the town's only defensive tower and the last vestige of the Château of the Counts of Sancerre, offers a panoramic view of Sancerre and the region from the top of its 40 metres and 195 steps.
+Overnight stay and dinner in Sancerre.

-the rows of vines to discover a landscape of crops.
+Day 3: We continue our discovery of the Sancerrois landscapes with the Pays Fort.
+On our way to the village of Assigny, we leave behind the rows of vines to discover a landscape of crops.
 We'll have a picnic in Assigny, where the highest point in the Cher is located, at Fait des Marnes, a promontory of the Pays-Fort (365 m altitude), offering a semi-circular panoramic view (orientationtable) over the Loire Valley, Puisaye, Nièvre and the Piton de Sancerre.
 After a refreshing siesta, we set off for Vailly surSauldre and the Pays Fort.
 Backed by the vine-covered hills of the Sancerrois region, the Pays Fort stretches out over fertile bocages (from which it takes its name) covered with oilseed fields, hedged meadows where cows and goats graze, winding streams, sunken lanes and country roads...
 The Pays Fort boasts a rich rural heritage: old timber-framed dwellings (Manoeuvrerie du Noyer,16th century), old mills (Moulin au Riche de Concressault, 16th century), wash-houses and the famous pyramid-shaped barns (17th and 18th centuries), typical curiosities not to be missed in the area.
 Overnightstay and dinner at Vailly sur Sauldre.

-Day 5:(riding in the morning only)After breakfast this morning, we're off to Château de la Verrerie inOizon for a picnic.
-Château de La Verrerie is a Renaissance gem built by Béraud Stuart.
-The site is full of paths where Alain-Fournier, the author of Le Grand Meaulnes, loved to wander.
-It was owned by the Stuarts for two centuries, before being given by Louis XIV to Louise de Kéroualle, Duchess of Portsmouth.
+Day 5: After breakfast this morning, we head to the Château de la Verrerie in Oizon for a picnic.
+The Château de La Verrerie is a Renaissance gem built by Béraud Stuart.
+The site is full of trails where Alain-Fournier, the author of Le Grand Meaulnes, loved to stroll.
+It belonged to the Stuarts for two centuries, before being given by Louis XIV to Louise de Kéroualle, Duchess of Portsmouth.
 The afternoon is free to visit Aubigny sur Nère.
-Scotland is around every corner.
-From the Stuarts' castle, now the town hall, to the unique collection of half-timbered houses, to the Aubigny Auld
+From the Château des Stuarts, now the town hall, to the unique group of half-timbered houses, Aubigny Auld3 The Alliance whisky brand proudly displays the terroir located on the Jacques Coeur Historic Route, is complemented by some beautiful heritage elements such as the Philippe Auguste enclosure, the Gothic church of Saint-Martin and the Augustinian cloister.
+The superb large gardens, inspired by Le Nôtre, were born, bequeathed by the Duchess of Portsmouth.
+Overnight stay and dinner in Aubigny-sur-Nère.

 Day 6: After breakfast, we join the horses.
 We head for La Chapelotte for a picnic.
 In the heart of the Pays-Fort between the vineyards ofMenetou-Salon and Sancerre, close to the pottery village of La Borne.
 The rolling landscape, with the Vernon river running through it, is afavourite with hunters, anglers and walkers.
 After a good lunch break, we continue on our way through this undulating landscape to Sens-Beaujeu, where we leave the horses.
 Sens-Beaujeu lies between the Pays Fort and the Sancerrois, just a stone's throw from the Champagne plain.
 The Grande Sauldre river and its tributary, the Etang de Couët stream, cut through much of the area's plateau, forming wet valleys in a landscape of hedged farmland.
 Overnight stay and dinner in Sancerre.